Lightning-Universe/lightning-transformers/docs/source/quickstart.rst

 Quick Start
 ***********

-We support many NLP tasks that can be seen in :ref:`nlp-tasks`.
+We support many NLP tasks that can be seen in :ref:`tasks`.
 In this example we will fine-tune BERT using the text classification task and the ``emotion`` dataset.

 .. include:: installation.rst